Skip to main

 Does applying for certain majors affect the review process?

 Some competitive programs may have additional criteria, such as auditions, portfolios, or minimum GPA requirements.
-If your desired program has specific requirements, please check with the relevant department to ensure you meet all deadlines and expectations.
+If your desired program has specific requirements, please check with the relevant department to ensure you meet all deadlines and requirements.

 When will I receive an admissions decision?

 Admissions decisions are typically released on a rolling basis starting in the fall.
 If additional information is needed to complete your holistic review, we will contact you.
-We encourage you to monitor your email regularly for updates.
+We encourage you to check your email regularly for updates.

 What advice do you have for applicants to the University of Kentucky?

-Seek guidance: If you have questions about the process, contact our admissions counselors—they’re here to help!
+If you have questions about the process, contact our admissions counselors—they’re here to help!

 Deferred Students